jrief/django-angular/docs/reverse-urls.rst

     <script>
         var my_app = angular.module('MyApp', [/* application dependencies */]);
     </script>
-    <script src="{% static 'djangular/js/django-angular.js' %}"></script>

-Now, you have to give some data about your django url configuration to angular:
+Now, you have to include ``django-angular.js`` and add some data about your django url configuration:

 .. code-block:: html